Plant-herbivory-interaction-lab/Monarda_phytochem/Data/README.md

 ## WIMT_Sites_2019.csv
 This file contains information on site characteristics for locations where seed was originally collected.
+Soil data were obtain from: 10.5061/dryad.x0k6djhjq.
+Variables indicated as bioclim variables were obtained from: https://www.worldclim.org/data/bioclim.html.
+Blank cells represent missing data.

 | variables | units | description |
 | :--- | :---: | :--- |